Mads Bidstrup: Red Bull Salzburg

 On 16 July 2023, Bidstrup transferred to Austrian Bundesliga club Red Bull Salzburg and signed a five-year contract for an undisclosed fee.
-He made 36 appearances and scored two goals during a 2023–24 season in which the club finished as runners-up in the Bundesliga.
-Bidstrup was announced as club captain on 2 February 2025 and he ended the 2024–25 season with 44 appearances and two goals.
+He made 116 appearances and scored four goals over the course of the 2023–24, 2024–25 and 2025–26 seasons and was announced as club captain on 2 February 2025.
+Bidstrup departed the club in July 2026.

+Lyon

+On 2 July 2026, Bidstrup transferred to French Ligue 1 club Lyon and signed a five-year contract for a €10.5 million fee, rising to €13.5 million with add-ons.

 International career

 Bidstrup won 31 caps and scored one goal for Denmark between U16 and U21 level.
 He was called into the U20 squad for two friendlies in June 2021, but withdrew from the squad.
 Bidstrup won his maiden call-up to the senior team for a pair of Nations League fixtures in October 2024 and he remained an unused substitute in both matches.

+He was one of the players who were called-up with the Denmark national team by head coach Brian Riemer for the UEFA Nations League matches against Norway, Wales (home and away) and Portugal on 24, 27 September and 1, 4 October 2026.

 Style of play

 Brentford manager Thomas Frank stated that Bidstrup "can play as a number six or a number eight.
 His pressing ability is excellent in terms of the area that he is able to cover on the pitch and he also has the pace on the half turn with the ball to move it forward".